 Visiting/non-degree-seeking students who wish to take classes during the fall or spring semesters should compete our online undergraduate application and select the "Non-Degree Seeking" student type.

-For more information about the application process as a non-degree-seeking student, please contact our credentials and data management specialist at (773) 244-4535 or firstname.lastname@example.org.
+For more information about the application process as a non-degree-seeking student, please contact our Admissions Office at (773) 244-5500 or firstname.lastname@example.org.

 After you apply and are accepted as a non-degree-seeking student, you will pay a tuition deposit of $200.
 This confirms your intent to enroll in classes; it is not refundable after May 1 for fall classes and December 15 for spring courses.
 This deposit must be paid before you can register for any courses, and it will be applied to your future bill for classes you take at North Park.